Data Quality Assurance

 MUSTANGular was created and is maintained at the University of Washington by the Pacific Northwest Seismic Network.
 Thanks go to Kyla Marczewski (primary developer) and Paul Bodin (Network Manager) for making this available not only to EarthScope, but also as an open source project on GitHub (https://github.com/pnsn/mustangular).

-• (2021-07-20) IRIS is pleased to announce the release of a new software tool for producing quick data quality reports using MUSTANG-generated metrics, designed for use with PASSCAL experiments and other temporary deployments.
+• (2021-07-20) NSF SAGE is pleased to announce the release of a new software tool for producing quick data quality reports using MUSTANG-generated metrics, designed for use with PASSCAL experiments and other temporary deployments.
 Named PIQQA (PI’s Quick Quality Assessment), this tool is the result of a collaborative effort between EarthScope Data Services and Instrumentation Services.

 This recent Data Services Newsletter article provides a nice overview of PIQQA, including an example report: